jordanenichols/fan-tastic_food/README.md

 1. From Home Directory: ```node```
 2. In the address bar of any web browser: ```localhost:3000```

-NOTE: Twilio API implementation is limited to phones that are registered under the account id.
+NOTE: Twilio API implementation is limited to phones that are registered under the account ID.
 Phones not registered will NOT recieve any text messages.

 ## Contributing